 In October 2013, the celebrated two major milestones: 10 years in the current Main Library building and 110 years as a public library in Oak Park.
-Learn more about our award-winning architecture , and take a quick visual tour of library history.
+Learn more about our award-winning architecture , take an online tour of library history, and read quotations that thematically unite all three buildings.

 In the late 19th century, James W. Scoville helped establish a Pastor's Library room at First Congregational Church (now First United Church).
 The private subscription library moved into the newly constructed Scoville Institute at 834 Lake Street in 1888.
 In 1902 Oak Park voters approved a tax to fund a public library.
 In 1903 the library became public when citizens elected the first Library Board of Trustees.
 More history of the Main Library.